Steenbergen invited to World Junior selection camp - Red Deer Advocate

 “With a talent pool as deep as we have in this country, we believe the 22 players eventually selected from camp will give us the best chance at bringing home a gold medal.
 We couldn’t be more excited for our staff and players to get together in St. Catharines and begin the journey.”

 The former Red Deer Minor Hockey product is one of 13 WHL players invited to the selection camp that will take place in St. Catharines, Ont., from Dec.
-13- 15 with three exhibition games.
-Canada will face the U Sport All-Star team for two games on Dec.
-13 and 14, before taking on Denmark on Dec.
+13 to 15 with three exhibition games.
+Canada will face the U Sport All-Star team for two games Dec.
+13 and 14, before taking on Denmark Dec.
 15. Following the selection camp, Canada will pick the final group of 22 players.

 Former Rebel defenceman Josh Mahura also got the call for the selection camp, he has eight goals and 15 assists in 25 games this season with the Regina Pats.